carmalou/change-the-game-with-indexeddb/notes.md

     - HOWEVER when you try to do a `get()` by keyPath, you must include an array of keyPaths _in the same order_.
     - If you only search by one keyPath when you've specified an array of strings, you'll get undefined _even if_ that keyPath exists

+- IndexedDB data is lost when a user clears their cache HOWEVER the schema is not deleted.

 # Cursor:

 ```